LinTrieu/LinTrieu/README.md

 # Hello, there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 My name is Lin Trieu and I'm a software engineer.
-I'm from the UK, living in London and currently working at @Paddle.
+I'm from London, UK and currently working as a backend engineer at @Paddle.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...